-- Casting a value of an integer type to a pointer of a smaller type is performed by truncation - Casting a pointer type to a smaller integer type is performed by truncation - Casting a pointer type to a larger integer type is performed by zero extension - Casting a data pointer to a function pointer and vice versa is illegal - Casting a function pointer to an integer type gives an undefined result - Casting a value of an unsigned integer type to a pointer of a larger type is performed by zero extension size\t size\t is the unsigned integer type of the result of the sizeof operator.
-In the IAR C/C++ Compiler for ARM, the type used for size\t is unsigned int.
+- Casting a value of an integer type to a pointer of a smaller type is performed by truncation - Casting a pointer type to a smaller integer type is performed by truncation - Casting a pointer type to a larger integer type is performed by zero extension - Casting a data pointer to a function pointer and vice versa is illegal - Casting a function pointer to an integer type gives an undefined result size\t ptrdiff t ptrdiff\t is the signed integer type of the result of subtracting two pointers.

-ptrdiff\t

-ptrdiff\t is the signed integer type of the result of subtracting two pointers.
 In the IAR C/C++ Compiler for ARM, the type used for ptrdiff\t is the signed integer variant of the size\t type.

+Casting a value of an unsigned integer type to a pointer of a larger type is performed by zero extension intptr\t intptr\t is a signed integer type large enough to contain a void \.
+In the IAR C/C++ Compiler for ARM, the type used for intptr\t is signed long int.